 Across the state of Oklahoma, over 300 volunteers actively monitor 100 streams in an effort to help protect these water bodies.
 Blue Thumb volunteer monitoring is a 4-step approach to learning about local streams.

 Benthic macroinvertebrates and fish are collected to gather information on the life in the stream.

 A look at water quality at the instant sample water was collected.

-A stream assessment is done with the fish collections to gather information on how the stream rates as a home for fish and macroinvertebrates.
+A stream assessment is done to gather information on how the stream rates as a home for fish and macroinvertebrates.